⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 MetricValueDescription

-P/E Ratio (TTM)26.95Compares the company's current share price to its earnings per share over the past twelve months, indicating how much investors are willing to pay for each dollar of earnings.
+P/E Ratio (TTM)25.85Measures the current share price relative to the trailing twelve months' earnings per share, indicating how much investors are willing to pay for each dollar of earnings.

-Price/Sales (TTM)8.56Compares the company's market capitalization to its total revenue over the past twelve months, often used for valuing companies with inconsistent earnings or in early growth stages.
+Price/Sales (TTM)8.20Measures the company’s market capitalization relative to its total revenue over the last twelve months, often used for companies with inconsistent earnings.

-EV/EBITDA19.43Compares the enterprise value of a company to its earnings before interest, taxes, depreciation, and amortization, often used for valuing companies across different capital structures.
+EV/EBITDA18.74Evaluates a company's total value (Enterprise Value) relative to its earnings before interest, taxes, depreciation, and amortization, useful for comparing companies with different capital structures.

-Operating Margin0.47Indicates the percentage of revenue left after paying for operating expenses, highlighting the company's efficiency in managing its core operations.
+Operating Margin0.45Represents the percentage of revenue left after paying for variable costs of production, indicating a company's operational efficiency and pricing power.

 Peer Comparison